|

 Knysna National Lake Area is home to the endangered

-its tail and changes colour to match its surroundings.
+with its tail and changes colour to match

-and river mouth, teem with life and in turn
+of the lagoon and river mouth, teem with life

-provide food for an immeasurable number of organisms.
+and in turn provide food for an immeasurable

 Elephant